 Neurological disorders associated with malnutrition

 “In low-income countries, inadequate amounts of food (causing conditions such as child malnutrition and retarded growth) and inadequate diversity of food (causing deficiency of vital micronutrients such as vitamins, minerals or trace elements) continue to be priority health problems.
 Malnutrition in all its forms increases the risk of disease and early death.
 Nearly 800 million people in the world do not have enough to eat.
-Malnutrition affects all age groups, but it is especially common among poor people and those with inadequate access to health education, clean water, and good sanitation.
+Malnutrition affects all age groups.
+It is especially common among poor people and those with inadequate access to health education, clean water, and good sanitation.
 Most of the malnutrition-related neurological disorders are preventable.”

 These are caused by vitamin and mineral deficiency.